ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Adapter for JDBC User's Manual.md

 “Batch DML” means to batch process multiple DML statements of the same type.
 This results in improved performance by reducing network cost.

 -   Default Value: 10
 -   Range: 1 – 32767

+This property has the following characteristics:

+- Enabling the OTHER_DATABASE_GROUP_COMMIT property improves performance.
+- Currently, this property only affects INSERT and DELETE statements.
 - In order to turn off Batch DML, this property should be set to 1.
+- If users use the LOB interface to update LOB data, the Batch DML feature will not work.

 ##### OTHER_DATABASE_ERROR_RETRY_COUNT (Unit: count)

 This indicates the number of retry attempts if an error occurs when applying to records.

+However, XLogs, including LOB data, are excluded from the retry target in case of an error.

 -   Default Value: 0